cheng-li/pyramid/README.md

 or

-`./pyramid app1 config/app1.properties`
+`./pyramid cbm config/cbm.properties`
 ## **Building from Source**
+_If you are a Java developer who prefer working with the source code or want to contribute to the Pyramid package:_

 Pyramid uses [Maven](https://maven.apache.org/) for its build system.

-To compile and package the project, simply run the `mvn clean package -DskipTests` command in the cloned directory.
+To compile and package the project from the source code, simply run the `mvn clean package -DskipTests` command in the cloned directory.
 The compressed package will be created under the target/releases directory.
-Just decompress either the .zip file or the .tar.gz file and you are done.

 ## Feedback
 We welcome your feedback on the package.
-To ask questions, request new features or report bugs, please email Cheng Li (chengli.email@gmail.com).
+To ask questions, request new features or report bugs, please contact Cheng Li  via chengli.email@gmail.com.